Chandru2508/BankingSystem01/src/main/ReadMe.txt

    - Displays all transactions for a specific account ID on a new page.

 6. **Admin Interface**
-   - Allows admin users to log in and manage accounts, including the ability to delete accounts.
+   - Admin Login: Admin users can log in using a predefined username and password.
+   - View All Accounts: Admin can view all user accounts with account details.
+   - Delete Account: Admin can delete a user account by entering the account ID.

 7. **Exit**
    - Closes the application.